ndgigliotti/shopify-spy/README.md

 ## Forking

-Shopify Spy is simply a project built using the Scrapy framework.
+Shopify Spy is just a project built using the Scrapy framework.
 To use it, fork and/or clone the repository.
-Forking is recommended, since you might want to adjust the settings in `shopify_spy/settings.py`, and you can fetch updates.
+Forking is recommended, since you might want to adjust the settings in `shopify_spy/settings.py`, and can fetch updates.

 ## Usage